badd-labs/badd-labs/labs/B2/README.md

 Your job in this exercise is to deploy the above smart contract in Remix, creating an TokenX instance.
 Demonstrate the process that the TokenX issuer transfers 10 TokenX to another account, say Alice, and display each account's balance before/after the transfer.

 Exercise 2.
-Impl. an fixed-rate AMM (1:2)
+Impl. an fixed-rate AMM
 ---

 ![AMM design diagram](lab-amm.jpg)

-In the figure above, trader Alice first transfers `dx` units of TokenX from her account to an AMM pool's account.
+In the figure above, trader Alice first transfers $x$ units of TokenX from her account to an AMM pool's account.
 Then, she calls the AMM smart contract's function `trySwap(dx)`.
-Upon receiving Alice's transaction, the AMM smart contract internally calls TokenY's `transfer` function to transfer `dy` units of TokenY to Alice's account.
+Upon receiving Alice's transaction, the AMM smart contract internally calls TokenY's `transfer` function to transfer $dy$ units of TokenY to Alice's account.

 In this exercise, you can consider that dy/dx = 2.
 Implement the AMM smart contract.